A hill on top in the Verduno region

 Neive (Barbaresco)

 As a rule, the wines of Barbaresco tend to drink slightly earlier than those of Barolo.
-This is evidenced in many of the beautifully succulent, full-bodied wines found in the Neive commune.
+This is evidenced in many of the beautifully succulent, full bodied wines found in the Neive commune.
 Built around fruit expression and bold but ripe tannins, some of Barbaresco’s most lauded wines hail from Neive.
-The soils in Neive have a high presence of sand and grey marls, with a seam of limestone and clay underlying, and a high presence of Sant’Agata Fossils.
-This means well-draining, drier soils on the top-surface with sufficient depth underlying to ensure a steady water supply.
-The vines’ roots are forced to bury deep in in order to stabilise and as such there is a high proportion of old vines here which are prized for their consistency, power, and complexity.
-High-toned, floral and bewitching Barbarescos of intensity and complexity.
+The soils in Neive have a high presence of blue marls, with a deep seam of limestone and clay and big presence of Sant’Agata Fossils.
+These combine to make for well-draining, drier soils on the surface with a hard but relatively steady water supply towards the bedrock.
+The vines’ roots are forced to bury deep in in order to stabilise and thus there is a high proportion of old vines in Neive which are prized for their consistency, verticality and complexity.
+High-toned, floral and bewitching Barbarescos of intensity and persistence.

 Birds eye view of the Neive (Barbaresco) region